 In spite of a metal body, the Huawei Honor 5X is just 158 gram heavy and very slim at 8.1 mm of thickness.
 This is a Unibody design and it has chamfered edges at top & bottom.

-Let us look at the placement of ports and buttons on the Honor 5X.
+Let us look at the placement of ports and buttons.
 The right has power lock/unlock button along with volume rocker.
-Secondary noise cancelation mic and the headphone jack is on top and SIM slot with microSD card slots find a placement at its left edge.
+Secondary noise cancellation mic and the headphone jack is on top and SIM slot with microSD card slots find a placement at its left edge.
 The main speaker is placed at the bottom alongside a mini USB port and the primary mic.

 13MP Primary camera with dual tone LED flash and a powerful fingerprint sensor is on the rear whereas the front houses sensors array, front camera, and (on screen) control buttons.

 In a Unibody design, the Honor 5X is a mid-budget smartphone and a flagship killer, too.
 Its rear looks awesome in brushed aluminum finish renders a solid feel while you hold it in the hand.

 Software User Interface and Operating system: Even though it comes with deep customization but that does not compromise with the overall performance of this phone.
 The Huawei Honor 5X runs on Emotion user interface (version 3.1) based on Android lollipop 5.1.
 At the top is the notification toggle, which can be edited and there are some custom themes available, too.

 Full HD 5.5-inch IPS LCD Display: The display of Honor 5X is crisp clear and decent.
 Great viewing angles, sharp icon & texts, high brightness, and awesome color production with a fine-tuning of the IPS LCD display panel.
 In a device of 13000 rupees, 401 PPI pixel density is epic.

 Sony Sensor 13MP 5MP Camera